Using Financial Aid for iStudy Courses

 What is Independent Study (Correspondence Courses)?

 UM offers iStudy — correspondence or “home study” courses — for which the university provides instructional materials and exams through Blackboard for students who are studying independently and do not physically attend classes.
 These courses are different from traditional semester seat courses and online courses in that iStudy courses are self-paced, making them more flexible.
-These courses do, however, have certain deadlines.
+They are also distinct from Indepenent Study courses, which are faculty-guided courses that take place on campus. iStudy courses do, however, have certain deadlines.
 Classes are provided primarily at the undergraduate level, but there are certain graduate level courses offered as well.
 Please reference www.outreach.olemiss.edu/istudy/ for full listings.

 Is Financial Aid Available for iStudy Courses?